-Exam make-ups are not permitted.
+Exam make-ups are only permitted in certain circumstances (see Missed or late work, below).
 If you know you will be unavoidably absent for an exam, contact the instructor well ahead of time to discuss alternative arrangements.
+If you absent due to a medical condition, you may make up the exam provided you have documentary evidence.
+In any case, please discuss the matter with your instructor as soon as possible.